gcpearse/gcpearse/README.md

 My portfolio site can be visited [here](https://glen-pearse.netlify.app/).

-### 🌱 Current project:
+### 🌱 Currently working on:

-A full-stack application for gardeners, allotment owners, and other subsistence farmers to keep track of crops and jobs on their plots.
+The back end of a full-stack application for gardeners, allotment owners, and other subsistence farmers to keep track of crops and jobs on their plots.

 ### 👨🏽‍💻 Latest project: